 If you live off campus, you may choose to have a landline telephone which will also enable you to have access to internet facilities.
 The costs of telephone and internet facilities vary, so it is a good idea to compare prices before you choose which company to use.
 You may choose to use a mobile phone either on a 'pay as you go' basis or through a monthly contract.

-If you have a television, you must purchase a television licence.
+If you intend to view or download programmes on any device (including a laptop, mobile phone, games console etc), you must purchase a television licence.

 If you are living in private, rented accommodation, you may have to pay council tax, a charge that each local government makes for services to the community, such as policing and fire services, road and street lighting, rubbish collection and park maintenance.
 To find out if you have to pay council tax, please visit the UK Government website.